Postdoctoral Fellowships

 How to Apply:

-Working together, the governments of Canada and the United Kingdom (UK) aim to foster and support collaborative industrial research and development (R&D) projects with a high potential for commercialization.
-This call for proposals is open to organizations from Canada and the UK who wish to form project consortia to perform collaborative projects focused on developing innovative products, processes, or technology-based services in the area of quantum technologies.
+This call for proposals is open to small and medium-sized enterprises (SMEs) from Canada who wish to form project consortia to perform collaborative projects focused on developing innovative products, processes, or technology-based services.

 For more information, please contact Jill Sherman at intl.research@lakeheadu.ca.